The NPA model

 Benis A.M.
 A theory of personality traits leads to a genetic model for borderline types and schizophrenia.
 Speculations in Science & Technology 1990;13(3):167-75.

 Benis A.M. and Hobgood D.K.
 Dopamine receptor DRD3 codes for trait aggression as Mendelian recessive.
 (Preprint.
 Full text.)
 Medical Hypotheses 2011;77(6):1108-10.

 Benis A.M.
 Toward Self & Sanity: On the Genetic Origins of the Human Character.
 Second edition.
 499 pp. (revised 2008)

 Originally published by Psychological Dimensions Press, New York, 1985.

 Benis A.M.
 NPA Theory of Personality.
 Paperback, 547 pp. (revised 2014).

 Answer to photo quiz:

-Marilyn Monroe, N / Rahm Emanuel, A / Maria Callas, NA / Abraham Lincoln, NP / Vladimir Putin, PA / Mikhail Gorbachev, NPA / Prince Charles, NPA- / Jane Fonda, NA-
+Marilyn Monroe, N / Benjamin Netanyahu, PA / Maria Callas, NA / Abraham Lincoln, NP / Vladimir Putin, A / Mikhail Gorbachev, NPA / Prince Charles, NPA- / Jane Fonda, NA-